Blogs about design

 • "Everywhere we drove, Orton and I could see the Devon Tower - the disproportionately huge skyscraper that dominated the horizon.
 “It's really awkward," he said.
 "It looks too tall, standing there by itself.
 They'd have to build at least one more that big before it would start to look normal."

-Below left, a better option: a rendering of a lower tower, as if the building had respected its environment.
+Better options.
+Below left: a rendering of a lower tower, as if the building had respected its environment.
 Below right: a rendering of two towers on the site - to provide similar (or more) square footage as the built tower, but in a way that is more appropriate and respectful of downtown OKC.

-Below: How some images have addressed the awkwardness.
+Below: How some have addressed the awkwardness.
 The Memorial Marathon placed a seal to balance the tower.
-This Oklahoman ad used splashes of color.
-The existing CBD logo simply shrunk the building and the logo tweaked to show a more accurate scale of the buildings.
+The Oklahoman ad used splashes of color.
+The bottom 2 simply shrunk the building and tweaked to show a more accurate scale of the buildings.

 More, maybe all, drinking fountains should have bottle fillers